Google Pixel 5A review: Snappy performance, familiar design

 Getting up to a nearly full charge took around two hours on the Pixel.
 I do like that the battery indicator in the notification tray continues to show how much battery you have left, as opposed to a vague percentage.

-Google claims the battery should be able to run a full day, and from my limited testing these few days the phone seems to hold up to that estimate.
+Google claims the battery should be able to run a full day, and from my limited testing these few days the phone seems to hold up to that estimate even after I was taxing it with gaming, video watching, hotspotting and photo taking.

 Impact of the chip shortage